RSGInc/Battery-System/README.md

 # Battery-System
 #### A brand new board will need firmware and software loaded onto it

+## To use mpremote, install it first using pip
+`pip install --user mpremote`

 ## To load the firmware into the device
 1. To start, open the Firmware folder and download the .uf2 file.